gotankersley/sloi/_pages/xn.md

 ---
-layout: page
+layout: category
-title: Compression (xn)
+title: Compression
-permalink: /xn/
+permalink: /xn
-order: 2
+order: 0
+category: xn
 ---

 # About
-Why are we doing this - isn't compressXN a solved problem?
+Why are we doing this - isn't compress(xn) a solved problem?

 The aim of this blog is to document some of the more esoteric compression schemes